AABearBots/First-Closed-Doors-Competition/README.md

 A *single file* is pretty much just that: a dataset that is stored in one file only.

-##### Real Life Example
+### Real Life Example

-Let’s put all this in perspective by analyzing the processes, products and dependencies of a few existing bots.
+Let's put all this in perspective by analyzing the processes, products and dependencies of a few existing bots.

 [Charly]( https://github.com/AAMasters/AACharly-Extraction-Bot) is an extractor algobot.
-As his [README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md) explains, he “gets trades data for all markets --both historic and live-- assuring consistency using recursive processes, and store it in a highly fragmented and usable dataset”.
+As his [README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md) explains, he "gets trades data for all markets —both historic and live— assuring consistency using recursive processes, and store it in a highly fragmented and usable dataset".

-Also explained in Charly’s README file, Charly offers one product which is defined by the dataset scope and various characteristics.
-Please, go on and review [Charly’s README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md)  and become familiarized with the concepts detailed in there.
+Also explained in Charly's README file, Charly offers one product which is defined by the dataset scope and various characteristics.
+Please, go on and review [Charly's README file]( https://github.com/AAMasters/AACharly-Extraction-Bot/blob/master/README.md)  and become familiarized with the concepts detailed in there.

 Charly has three different processes: Poloniex-Live-Trades, Poloniex-Historic-Trades and Poloniex-Hole-Fixing.
-These three process combined generate the one single dataset that constitutes Charly’s single product.
+These three process combined generate the one single dataset that constitutes Charly's single product.
 The dataset is stored under the *minutes file* structure.

-Now, let’s see what [Bruce]( https://github.com/AAMasters/AABruce-Indicator-Bot), an indicator algobot, does with Charly’s product.
-As you can learn from [Bruce’s README file]( https://github.com/AAMasters/AABruce-Indicator-Bot/blob/master/README.md) he produces two datasets: candles at 1 minute resolution and volumes at 1 minute resolution.
+Now, let's see what [Bruce]( https://github.com/AAMasters/AABruce-Indicator-Bot), an indicator algobot, does with Charly's product.
+As you can learn from [Bruce's README file]( https://github.com/AAMasters/AABruce-Indicator-Bot/blob/master/README.md) he produces two datasets: candles at 1 minute resolution and volumes at 1 minute resolution.
 The datasets are stored under the daily file type of dataset.

-Now scroll down the README file and see what Bruce’s dependencies are.
-That’s right.
-Bruce depends on Charly’s product.
-Bruce’s processes take the trades data that Charly extracted from the exchange, performs calculations to build 1 minute candles and stores his own dataset with more elaborate data.
-In other words, Bruce is adding value to Charly’s product and offering a new value-added product of his own.
+Now scroll down the README file and see what Bruce's dependencies are.
+That's right.
+Bruce depends on Charly's product.
+Bruce's processes take the trades data that Charly extracted from the exchange, performs calculations to build 1 minute candles and stores his own dataset with more elaborate data.
+In other words, Bruce is adding value to Charly's product and offering a new value-added product of his own.

 But the value-adding chain does not stop there.
-Let’s take a look at another i-gobot, [Olivia]( https://github.com/AAMasters/AAOlivia-Indicator-Bot).
+Let's take a look at another i-gobot, [Olivia]( https://github.com/AAMasters/AAOlivia-Indicator-Bot).
 According to her [README file]( https://github.com/AAMasters/AAOlivia-Indicator-Bot/blob/master/README.md) Olivia offers four different products: candles at sub-hour resolutions, candles in resolutions above one hour, volumes in sub-hour resolutions and volumes in resolutions above one hour.
 And guess what?
-Indeed, Olivia uses Bruce’s one minute candles and one minute volumes to produce complementary candles and volumes at different resolutions.
+Indeed, Olivia uses Bruce's one minute candles and one minute volumes to produce complementary candles and volumes at different resolutions.

 And so it goes.
 The last link in the chain usually comes in the form of trading algobots using data from indicator algobots, as that is the ultimate purpose of the whole algobots ecosystem: to provide trading algobots with quality preprocessed data they can use to make the best possible trading decisions.

-Let’s take a look at [Artudito]( https://github.com/AAMasters/AAArtudito-Trading-Bot), for instance.
-Artudito –a t-gobot-- uses candles and volumes from Olivia and regression curves from [Gauss]() to make trading decisions.
+Let's take a look at [Artudito]( https://github.com/AAMasters/AAArtudito-Trading-Bot), for instance.
+Artudito –a t-gobot— uses candles and volumes from Olivia and regression curves from [Gauss]() to make trading decisions.
 Of course, the main goal of a t-gobot like Artudito is to perform profitable trading.
 However, notice that trading algobots too have outputs, and thus offer products that are consumable by others.
 Trading bots output three different products: Live Trading History, Backtest Trading History and Competition Trading History.
 Those datasets are available for others to consume.
 For instance, the AAWeb application uses those datasets to show t-gobots activities on a visual environment resembling typical candlestick charts so that anyone can dive in and analyze what algobots are doing.

 ### About Plotters

-Plotters are –too—JavaScript programs created by Algobot Teams.
+Plotters are —too— JavaScript programs created by Algobot Teams.
 They serve the purpose of creating a visual representation of datasets so that people can easily interpret the data.
 For instance, [Plotters-Candles-Volumes]( https://github.com/AAMasters/Plotters-Candles-Volumes) creates the visual representation of candlesticks and volume graphs.

 Algobots are usually associated to plotters in order for the AAWeb app to be able to plot the corresponding datasets.
 For instance, trading algobots use [Plotters-Trading]( https://github.com/AAMasters/Plotters-Trading).